 No public school student shall be eligible for home schooling if the student is currently under disciplinary action for violation of any written school policy including, but not limited to, excessive unexcused absences.
 These students may become eligible for home schooling by permission of the Superintendent, the disciplinary action is complete, or expulsion.
-(Section 2, Act 1117) Parents are required to make this preference for homeschooling known to the local school district and to file a form of intent by August 15 for the fall semester, or by December 15 for the spring and to file a form of intent by August 15 for the fall semester, or by December 15 for the spring semester.
+(Section 2, Act 1117)

+Parents are required to make this preference for homeschooling known to the local school district and to file a form of intent by August 15 for the fall semester, or by December 15 for the spring semester.
 The Ozark Mountain School District has established the following guidelines in working with Home School families and/or accepting Homeschooled Students into its program:

 - A. Students who have been homeschooled may be required to take a placement test. - B. Parents must present a written list of subjects taught and textbooks used to the counselor or principal at the time of registration. - C. Any student who receives home instruction will not have a letter grade entered on the permanent record.
-When such a student enrolls in the Ozark Mountain High School, only a "CR", will be entered on the student's transcript to denote Homeschooling credit courses, unless the student has a transcript or report card from an ADE accredited institution. - D. The maximum credits that will be accepted for each year in attendance in Home Schooling cannot exceed the number of credits earned by a student enrolled in the Ozark Mountain School District during a normal two semester school year. - E. Grade point average will be determined by dividing the cumulative number of credits earned in ADE accredited public or private school. - F. The Ozark Mountain School District will not award a diploma to any home-schooled students who have not been in attendance at Ozark Mountain during both semesters of his or her graduation year.
+When such a student enrolls in the Ozark Mountain High School, only a "CR", will be entered on the student's transcript to denote Homeschooling credit courses, unless the student has a transcript or report card from an ADE accredited institution. - D. The maximum credits that will be accepted for each year in attendance in Home Schooling cannot exceed the number of credits earned by a student enrolled in the Ozark Mountain School District during a normal two semester school year. - E. Grade point average will be determined by dividing the cumulative number of credits earned in ADE accredited public or private school.

-- G. A student must meet all curriculum and attendance requirements of the Ozark Mountain School District to receive a diploma from any Ozark Mountain High School. - H. No books, or other material, will be issued from Ozark Mountain High School for use in Home School study.
+- F. The Ozark Mountain School District will not award a diploma to any home-schooled students who have not attended Ozark Mountain during both semesters of his or her graduation year. - G. A student must meet all curriculum and attendance requirements of the Ozark Mountain School District to receive a diploma from any Ozark Mountain High School. - H. No books, or other material, will be issued from Ozark Mountain High School for use in Home School study.

-Extracurricular Activity Eligibility for Virtual Learning and/or Home Schooled Students

-Each school in the District shall post on its website its schedule of interscholastic activities, including sign-up, tryout, and participation deadlines, at least one semester in advance of those activities.
+Extracurricular Activity Eligibility for Virtual Learning and/or Home-Schooled Students Each school in the District shall post on its website its schedule of interscholastic activities, including sign-up, tryout, and participation deadlines, at least one semester in advance of those activities.
 A hard copy of the schedule shall be available upon request.